 A property manager covers a variety of property management tasks, from screening potential tenants to staying on top of property upkeep.
 Their usual to-dos include collecting rent, managing tenant complaints, conducting regular inspections, and much more.

 When you partner with a property management firm, you’ll be able to tailor their responsibilities to your property’s day-to-day needs.
 For instance, if you own a short-term rental, you may want to work with a company that provides concierge services for your guests.
-Property management services vary, so be sure to discuss your needs in detail with them.
+Remember property management services may vary, so be sure to discuss your needs in detail with them first.

 Why Hire a Property Manager?